IBM/cloud-pak-deployer/README.md

 Cloud Pak Deployer simplifies both the initial installation and the ongoing management of OpenShift and the Cloud Paks on top of it.
-The toolkit now supports Cloud Pak for Data & watsonx, Cloud Pak for Business Automation, and Cloud Pak for Integration across infrastructures such as IBM Cloud ROKS, Azure Red Hat OpenShift (ARO), Red Hat OpenShift on AWS (ROSA), VMWare vSphere and existing Red Hat OpenShift environments.
+The toolkit now supports watsonx, Cloud Pak for Data & Software Hub, Cloud Pak for Integration, Cloud Pak for Business Automation, and Cloud Pak for Watson AIOps across infrastructures such as IBM Cloud ROKS, Azure Red Hat OpenShift (ARO), Red Hat OpenShift on AWS (ROSA), VMWare vSphere and existing Red Hat OpenShift environments.

 To make the onboarding easier for every Cloud Pak profile, the repository ships an interactive helper (`cp-deploy-helper/cpd_helper.py`).
 The helper collects